shyamsunder0072/RaWorkflowOrchestrator/docs/workflow-documentation/workflow-documentation.md

 ## Default Behavior of different Models

 - `Tensorflow Models`: Upload a `.tar` or `.tar.gz` archive of your model.
-The archive will be extracted in the background, and in < 10 minutes, A new API will be exposed with corresponding model.
+The archive will be extracted in the background, and in < 10 minutes, the model will be exposed via the serving APIs on ports ` 8500` for `gRPC`, `8501` for `REST`.
 For details on how to access serving APIs, visit [TFX serving guide](https://www.tensorflow.org/tfx/guide/serving).
-Note that, if you delete one of your models, then your API for may return errors for about 10 minutes before completely getting removed by the Orchestrator.
 - `Spark Models`: Any file can be uploaded in this section.
 Models added in this section are currently not exposed by an API.
 - `Other Models`: There might be some models which you don't want to serve, but might still need.
 You can upload a `.tar` or `.tar.gz` of your model and the archive will be extracted in the background.
 However, Models added in this section are not exposed by an API.